 RotoQL recognized that while daily fantasy sports is a cash cow, many fantasy players still prefer seasonal leagues.
 Luckily, all of the projection data that they integrate to their DFS tools is also applicable to traditional fantasy leagues.

 SquadQL allows you to sync with your CBS, ESPN, and Yahoo! season-long leagues to import your lineups.
-Once imported, SquadQL will provide the same valuable player news and lineup recommendations that you enjoy in their DFS tools.
+Once linked, SquadQL will provide the same valuable player news and lineup recommendations that you enjoy in their DFS tools.

 2. RotoQL Express - Player cheat sheets and lineup management

 I provided an overview of RotoQL Express earlier in this article.
 The free version of this app offers some basic news feeds, and all paid subscribers get access to weekly cheat sheets that give the top player recommendations.